 top of page

-There are many advantages to graduating from college with a minor!
+There are many advantages to graduating from college with a minor outside of fulfilling a requirement)

-Use it as an opportunity to enjoy college more, enhance your resume, get an area of expertise, or get ready for graduate school.
+Use it as an opportunity to enjoy your classes, enhance your resume, get an area of expertise, or get ready for graduate school.
 You’ll be glad you did!

 To explore